 Image attribution: Pocket Lint

 One of the biggest differences between the original PSVR and the Sony PlayStation VR2 comes down to immersion.
 The VR2 headset can make you feel like you’re more directly immersed within a game’s world.
 This is often due to hepatic effects that simulate different environmental stimuli.
 For example, the headset has a motor to add vibration effects.
 This might simulate the feeling of an object moving close to your head.
 And the headset can detect eye movement to intuit what you’re looking at and what it’s making you feel.
 The system can even enhance details in whatever you’re focused on.

 Image attribution: PlayStation

 Games for Sony PlayStation VR2

 The official announcement of the Sony PlayStation VR2 is still fairly recent.
-So it’s not a surprise that only a handful of games have been confirmed for it.
+But more than twenty games have been announced to be included with the PlayStation VR2.
 Horizon Call of the Mountain has been shown off to the public.
 But the other upcoming VR2 games exist as little more than announcements.
 However, there are some big names on their way to the headset.
 This includes Among Us VR, Jurrasic Park, No Man’s Sky, multiple Resident Evil games, and The Walking Dead.
 But VR is big news these days.
 So it’s almost a given that it will have great games.